Saxon BIFF

 19. "Freeway Mad (Part 1)" (2:09)

-Another Saxon odds and sods compilation, although apparently this one was officially licensed from Steve Graham and Graham Oliver.
+Another Saxon odds and sods compilation, although apparently this one was officially licensed from original guitarist Graham Oliver.
 All tracks here were formerly unreleased or at least, unreleased in this format.
-The booklet is very nice, containing lots of photos of Saxon in their early years and also includes a track by track commentary by Graham and Oliver.
+The booklet is very nice, containing lots of photos of Saxon in their early years and also includes a track by track commentary by Oliver.
 A few tracks are pre-Saxon, dating all the way back to the early 70's.
 There are also several outtakes from the "Power and the Glory" studio sessions.

 Best of Rock Saxon - Beast of Rock (CAS Records) 2001